kdave/btrfs-progs/Documentation/trouble-index.rst

 ---------------------

-Note there's a established text message for the errors, though they are used in a broader sense (eg. error mentions a file but it can be relevant for another structure).
+Note there's a established text message for the errors, though they are used in a broader sense (e.g. error mentions a file but it can be relevant for another structure).
 The title of each section uses the nonstandard meaning that is perhaps more suitable for a filesystem.